 A Lasting Legacy

 The Cavern Theatre was built in 1951 in downtown Carlsbad at 210 North Canyon Street, just one block north of the Eddy County courthouse square and in the heart of the downtown commercial district.
 It was constructed at the height of the post-World War II baby boom as the premier movie theatre in the city of Carlsbad.
 Architects designed the theatre in the International Style, a form of modernism that featured minimal ornamentation and streamlined forms.
 Features such as generous auditorium size, a multi-colored neon marquee, a large balcony and painted murals of local landmarks made it a beautiful feature of Carlsbad’s downtown.
-The theatre stopped showing movies in the 1990s.
+The theatre stopped showing movies regularly in 1979.
 It has been occasionally used for musical performances and other events over the past few decades but has largely been vacant

 Our Restoration Project